-Exhib Numb 2.1 Agreement and Plan of Merger by and among OPKO Health, Inc., POM Acquisition, Inc. and PROLOR Biotech, Inc. dated as of April 23, 2013 (included as Annex A to the joint proxy statement/prospectus that is a part of this registration statement).
-(1) 3.1 Amended and Restated Certificate of Incorporation (Incorporated by reference to Exhibit 3.1 to OPKO's Registration Statement on Form 8-A filed with the SEC on June 11, 2007).
-3.2 Amended and Restated By-Laws (Incorporated by reference to Exhibit 2.2 to OPKO's Quarterly Report on Form 10-Q filed with the SEC on March 31, 2008).
+Exhibit Number Description 2.1 Agreement and Plan of Merger by and among OPKO Health, Inc., POM Acquisition, Inc. and PROLOR Biotech, Inc. dated as of April 23, 2013 (included as Annex A to the joint proxy statement/prospectus that is a part of this registration statement).
+(1) 3.1 Amended and Restated Certificate of Incorporation (incorporated by reference to Exhibit 3.1 to OPKO's Registration Statement on Form 8-A filed with the SEC on June 11, 2007).
+3.2 Amended and Restated By-Laws (incorporated by reference to Exhibit 2.2 to OPKO's Quarterly Report on Form 10-Q filed with the SEC on March 31, 2008).
 3.3 Certificate of Designation of Series D Preferred Stock (incorporated by reference to Exhibit 3.1 to OPKO's Current Report on Form 8-K filed with the SEC on September 24, 2009).
 5.1 Opinion of Akerman Senterfitt regarding the validity of the OPKO common stock being registered herein.
 (2) 8.1 Opinion of Akerman Senterfitt regarding tax matters.
 (2) 8.2 Opinion of DLA Piper LLP (US) regarding tax matters.
-(2) 23.1 Consent of Ernst & Young LLP.
-23.2 Consent of KPMG LLP.
-23.3 Consent of Yarel + Partners.
-23.4 Consent of Akerman Senterfitt (to be included in Exhibit 5.1).
-23.5 Consent of Akerman Senterfitt (to be included in Exhibit 8.1).
-23.6 Consent of DLA Piper (USA) LLP (to be included in Exhibit 8.2).
-24.1 Power of Attorney of directors and certain executive officers of OPKO (included on the signature page hereto).
+(2) 23.1 Consent of Ernst & Young LLP (previously filed as Exhibit 23.1 to the initial registration statement on Form S-4 filed with the Securities and Exchange Commission on June 27, 2013).
+23.2 Consent of KPMG LLP (previously filed as Exhibit 23.2 to the initial registration statement on Form S-4 filed with the Securities and Exchange Commission on June 27, 2013).
+23.3 Consent of Yarel + Partners (previously filed as Exhibit 23.3 to the initial registration statement on Form S-4 filed with the Securities and Exchange Commission on June 27, 2013).
+23.4 Consent of Akerman Senterfitt (included in Exhibit 5.1).
+23.5 Consent of Akerman Senterfitt (included in Exhibit 8.1).
+23.6 Consent of DLA Piper (USA) LLP (included in Exhibit 8.2).
+24.1 Power of Attorney of directors and certain executive officers of OPKO (included on the signature page to the initial registration statement on Form S-4 filed with the Securities and Exchange Commission on June 27, 2013).
 99.1 Form of Proxy Card for the OPKO Annual Meeting.
 (2) 99.2 Form of Proxy Card for the PROLOR Special Meeting.
-(2) 99.3 Consent of Barrington Research Associates, Inc. 99.4 Consent of Oppenheimer & Co.
+(2) 99.3 Consent of Barrington Research Associates, Inc. (2) 99.4 Consent of Oppenheimer & Co.
+(2)

 (1) The exhibits to the Agreement and Plan of Merger have been omitted from this filing pursuant to Item 601(b)(2) of Regulation S-K. OPKO will furnish copies of any such schedules and exhibits to the U.S. Securities and Exchange Commission upon request.